Chris Green (politician): Political career

 In August 2019, Green was appointed as a Parliamentary Private Secretary in the Department for Education following the election of Boris Johnson as Conservative Party leader and Prime Minister.
 His role was to assist education ministers in policymaking and to liaise between the department and backbenchers".
 Green became Parliamentary Private Secretary to Baroness Evans, Leader of the House of Lords and Lord Privy Seal after the 2019 general election.

 He stepped down from this position on 13 October 2020 due to his disagreement with the government's approach to coronavirus restrictions.

 He has since joined the All-Party Parliamentary Group for Pandemic Response and Recovery.

 Green is actively involved in medical research and healthcare-related matters in Parliament.
 As Chairman of the influential All-Party Parliamentary Group on Healthcare Infrastructure, he has recently overseen a body of work on NHS infrastructure needs to which Andy Burnham and Stephen Dorrell – both former Secretaries of State for Health – contributed evidence.
-The publication of the report has been delayed until the evolving political context becomes clear.
 He is also Chairman of the APPG on Medical Research and Vice-Chair of the APPG for Life Sciences.

-In the 2017-19 parliamentary session, Green introduced a Private Member’s Bill which sought to place the Forensic Science Regulator on a statutory footing, to enforce an industry code of practice for public and private forensics provision.
+In the 2017–19 parliamentary session, Green introduced a Private Member's Bill which sought to place the Forensic Science Regulator on a statutory footing, to enforce an industry code of practice for public and private forensics provision.
 The Bill received government support but fell when parliament was dissolved for the 2019 general election, due to constraints on the parliamentary timetable.
 Subsequent to this, Green worked with colleagues across the aisle to deliver this important legislation when an almost identical Bill, tabled by another Member of Parliament, came before the House of Commons.

 In July 2022, Green was elected to the ruling executive of the 1922 Committee, which represents the views of Conservative backbench MPs to the Government.
 As part of the role, he chairs the 1922 backbench health committee.
 He also sits on the executive committee of the Northern Research Group – a caucus of MPs representing constituencies in the North of England who argue for increased government investment in the region.

+He stood for re-election as MP for Bolton West in the 2024 General Election but loss the seat to Phil Brickell, the Labour candidate, coming in second place with 12,418 votes (27.8%).